About

 Stories connect us.
 Stories are how we first learn about the world around us, and how we share our experiences and dreams.
 Big Skies Media looks to tell the stories that matter about our planet, our society and the people at the heart of each tale.

 Dr Noel Fitzpatrick is a research meteorologist, science communicator and photographer.
 Noel gained a PhD in Atmospheric Science, running a research campaign on the glaciers of the Canadian Rockies, looking to better understand the drivers of their melt.
-He has been part of research and photography missions to remote mountains, the Arctic, at sea on the Atlantic Ocean, storm chasing in tornado alley and to the Amazon Jungle.
-Noel currently works for the National Meteorological Service of Ireland, Met Éireann, and also presents the Met Éireann Podcast, one of the most listened to science podcasts in Ireland.
-He has won several awards for his photography and is a past winner of the NSERC Science Action Film Awards.
-Noel lives on the wild Atlantic coast of Ireland, where he is an avid surfer, hiker, and musician.
+He has been part of adventures to remote mountains, the Arctic, at sea on the Atlantic Ocean, storm chasing in tornado alley and to the Amazon Jungle.
+Noel currently works for the National Meteorological Service of Ireland, He has presented award-winning science podcasts, won several awards for his photography and is a past winner of the NSERC Science Action Film Awards.
+Noel lives on the wild Atlantic coast of Ireland, where he surfs, hikes, and plays music.

 Courtesy of Melt (2020)

-“My work has brought me to some of the most beautiful and fragile locations on Earth.
-None more so than our planet’s cold places like high mountain glaciers and the Arctic.
-These are the front lines in the battle against climate change.”
+“My work has brought me to some of the most beautiful, dynamic and fragile locations on Earth, including our planet’s cold places like high mountain glaciers and the Arctic.”

-“I’ve always considered it a privilege to be able to work in and visit these places.
+“I’ve always considered it a privilege to be able to spend time in these places.
 Photography has been my way to bring people with me, to give a sense of what it is like to stand in these landscapes and to grow an understanding of the need to protect them.”

-“As a scientist, communicating the message of my research beyond academic borders and to the public and policy makers, has been of the utmost importance.
-Big Skies was established to help scientists to tell their stories to a wider audience and to increase the impact of their research.”
+“As a scientist, communicating the key messages of scientific research, beyond academic borders and to the public and policy makers, has been of the utmost importance.”